CLOSED CHURCHES WITHIN THE PRESENT BOUNDARIES OF THE SUSQUEHANNA CONFERENCE OF THE UNITED METHODIST CHURCH

 Brief History:

 A class of 15 members was organized August 10, 1892, by presiding elder W. Uhler of the Shamokin District of the Eastern (formerly East German) Conference.
+This were dissidents from the Milton Evangelic Association Church when that congregation opted to side with the United Evangelicals in the 1891 denominational split.
 The following year a church costing $1500 was erected on a centrally located lot.
 In 1901, the Eastern and East Pennsylvania Conferences were combined to make the Eastern Pennsylvania Conference, and Milton (and several other churches) became a part of the Allegheny Conference – and remained so until that conference was dissolved in 1952, when it entered the Central Pennsylvania Conference of the EUB Church.

 Final disposition: